John Colapinto: Career

 Before working on staff at The New Yorker, Colapinto's articles appeared in Vanity Fair, Esquire, Mademoiselle, Us, New York and The New York Times Magazine, and in 1995 he became a contributing editor at Rolling Stone.

+He also wrote the screenplay for the 1990 Canadian short film The Star Turn.

 Writing

 For Rolling Stone, Colapinto wrote feature stories on a variety of subjects including AIDS, kids and guns, heroin in the music business, and Penthouse magazine creator, Bob Guccione.

 In 1998, Colapinto published a 20,000 word feature story in Rolling Stone titled "The True Story of John/Joan", an account of David Reimer, who had undergone a sex change in infancy following a botched circumcision in which he lost his penis.
 The medical experiment had been long heralded as a success, but was, in fact, a failure.
 The story, which detailed not only Reimer's tortured life, but the medical scandal surrounding its cover-up, won the ASME Award for reporting.
 In 2000, Colapinto published a book-length account of the case, As Nature Made Him: The Boy Who Was Raised as a Girl.
 The book was a New York Times bestseller and the film rights were bought by director Peter Jackson.
 Reimer took his life in 2004.

 Colapinto also wrote a novel, About the Author, a tale of literary envy and theft.
 It was published in August 2001 and was a number six pick on the Book Sense 76 list of best novels of the season; it was a nominee for the International Dublin Literary Award and for a number of years was under option by DreamWorks where playwright Patrick Marber wrote a screen adaptation.
-The film rights to the novel have since been acquired by producer Scott Rudin.
+The film rights to the novel were acquired by producer Scott Rudin but a shootable screenplay failed to materialize and Rudin allowed his option to lapse.
+In the spring of 2023, the novel was optioned by Tr-Star Pictures and is, as of 2024, in development at that studio.